DirtBagXon/3zb2-zigflag/README.md

-# Custom 3rd Zigock Bot II for Linux Quake II
+# Custom 3rd Zigock Bot II for Quake II

-This is a custom port of the 3rd Zigock Bot II to Linux Quake II - Yamagi Quake II advised.  \
+This is a custom port of the 3rd Zigock Bot II to Quake II - Yamagi Quake II is recommended.  \
 All warnings (up to GCC9) and unused variables have been addressed in the original source. \
 The code also has backport fixes, enhancements and features applied from various sources: \
-`tsmod`, `yquake2` and custom.
+`tsmod`, `yquake2` and many custom.

 This was modified for my own use and driven by nostalgia for the Quake II servers of the 90's. \
-There are many heavily modified versions of Quake II games, this mod tries to keeps the look and feel of \
+There are many heavily modified versions of the Quake II engine, this mod tries to keep the look and feel of \
-the original game deathmatch, but allows the multiplayer experience with some of the best bots for the Quake II\
+the original game deathmatch, but allows a multiplayer experience with some of the best bots for the Quake II\
 engine.
-I also couldn't locate any `Capture and Hold` servers running on [q2servers](http://q2servers.com) so this offered \
+I couldn't locate any `Capture and Hold` servers on [q2servers](http://q2servers.com), so this offered the opportunity to rekindle \
-the ability to rekindle a firm favourite via the `zigmode` modification.
+a firm favourite via the `zigmode` modification.

 Tip of the hat to `Ponpoko`, original mod author and bot creator.